Refrigerant based HVAC systems have typically used chemical refrigerants for heat transfer.

 The parties to the Montreal Protocol stated that Natural Refrigerants are “the most cost effective and tangible global measure to address climate change”.

-Indeed, most new high efficiency domestic refrigerators already use a natural refrigerant (R600A) to meet MEPS minimum energy performance standards (i.e. to achieve a higher efficiency star rating).
+High efficiency domestic refrigerators already use a natural refrigerant (R600A) to meet MEPS minimum energy performance standards and to achieve a higher efficiency star rating.
+There is an estimated 700 million domestic refrigerators globally using natural refrigerants.

 A fundamental reason to switch to natural refrigerants is for the electricity cost savings.
 Hydrocarbon refrigerants are approximately 50% more efficient conductors of heat than fluorocarbon refrigerants and their operating pressures are 20-35% lower than that of fluorocarbon refrigerants.
 These lower operating discharge pressures reduce the work that the compressor has to do thus reducing wear and tear and electricity consumption.
 There is less pressure on pipe work, joints, hoses, fittings etc, reducing the likelihood of leaks.
 This extends the working life of your equipment.

-When changing refrigerant we take into account that they are a flammable substance, and ensure appropriate application.
+When changing refrigerant we take into account that refrigerants are flammable, particularly with the mixing of oil, and ensure appropriate application.
 The volume of refrigerant used in an enclosed building space needs to adhere to regulatory levels.
-We fit gas sensors to all HVAC or refrigeration units that contain more than 1kg of natural refrigerant, to isolate the power in the event of a leak, ensuring safe operation at all times.
+We fit gas sensors to all HVAC or refrigeration units that contain more than 1kg of hydrocarbon refrigerant, to isolate the power in the event of a leak.
+This ensures best practise safety.
+Hydrocarbon refrigerants have the identical flammability classification as the latest chemical refrigerant, R32.

-To summarise, the benefits of natural refrigerants over chemical refrigerants include:
+To summarise, the benefits of natural hydrocarbon refrigerants over chemical refrigerants include: